-Coined as 'golden' for the extraordinary wealth of cultural & historical splendour, Delhi, Agra & Jaipur offer a rich colourful history, incredibly impressive sights & lavish hospitality.
+PRIVATE TOUR: Coined as 'golden' for the extraordinary wealth of cultural and historical splendor, Delhi, Agra and Jaipur offer a rich colorful history, incredibly impressive sights and lavish hospitality.
 Ideal for the first time visitor or combined with a beach break in the south.

 Arrive Delhi airport and transfer to your hotel.
 The following days offer sightseeing of Delhi both new and old with visits to the battlemented Red Fort - built by Shah Jahan in the 16th century, Jama Masjid - India’s oldest and largest mosque, Raj Ghat - a marble memorial marking the spot where the great leader- Mahatma Gandhi was cremated after his assassination.
 We also visit Humayun’s Tomb and India's largest mosque, Qutab Minar.